Elinor Florence, Author

 By the time he was sixteen, Stan was tired of watching the loaded train cars rumble past his family’s trackside home.
 At odds with his father and armed with only a backpack and a Grade 5 education, he snuck onto a railway car when a train was stopped in Perdue one afternoon.
 Hiding as the train chugged out of the station heading east, he rode the rails all the way to Ontario as a stowaway, leaving behind his family and life on the prairies.

-Soon after arriving in Ontario, Stan was in need of a paycheque and regular meals.
+Soon after arriving in Ontario, Stan needed a paycheque and regular meals.
 He spotted men joining the Canadian Army, and with no other job prospects or a place to call home, he lined up at the No. 2 District Depot in Toronto.
 A few fibs and a signature later, on August 6, 1941, he became one of thousands of underage Canadian men to lie about their age and enlist for battle overseas.

 And so he began training as a sixteen-year-old trooper for a war unfolding a continent away, in lands his parents had fought to liberate him from just a decade earlier in the years following World War One.